You created your new SalesBinder account, now what?

 You might be wondering what SalesBinder specifically defines Prospects as.
 It’s really quite simple, they’re exactly the same as Customers except they haven’t purchased anything from your business yet.
 We also keep you organized by automatically converting Prospects into Customers once you invoice them for something.

-There’s plenty more you can do with SalesBinder, we’ve only scratched the surface but this should get you going in the right direction.
+Completing these things means you're only just scratching the surface but this should get you going in the right direction.
 If you’ve followed this guide you should now have some customers, prospects and inventory added to your system.
 From here you can create some estimates or invoices, and see how all of that works.
 Once there’s some revenue being recorded into your system we also recommend heading over to the Reports section where you’ll be able review how your business is doing financially.

 We hope this helped and as always, feel free to contact us if you have any questions at all!